-- 157. Literacy includes the key skills of reading, writing and oral communication that enable pupils to access different areas of the curriculum. - 158.
+- 153. Literacy includes the key skills of reading, writing and oral communication that enable pupils to access different areas of the curriculum. - 154.
 Inspectors will consider the impact of the teaching of literacy and the outcomes across the range of the school's provision.
-They will consider the extent to which the school intervenes to provide support for improving pupils' literacy, especially those pupils at risk of underachieving. - 159.
+They will consider the extent to which the school intervenes to provide support for improving pupils' literacy, especially those pupils at risk of underachieving. - 155.
 During the inspections of infant, junior, primary and middle schools, inspectors must listen to children reading.
 They should place a particular focus on hearing lower-attaining pupils read and should discuss their reading with them.
 This is to find out how effectively the school is teaching reading and to assess whether the pupils are equipped with the phonic strategies needed to tackle unfamiliar words.
-There may be occasions when inspectors need to hear lower-attaining pupils read in Years 7 and 8 in secondary schools. - 160.
+There may be occasions when inspectors need to hear lower-attaining pupils read in Years 7 and 8 in secondary schools. - 156.
 Inspectors should decide which pupils they will listen to read, taking into account the school's progress information and published data on reading and other information such as lesson observations.
 Inspectors should hear children read from books that are appropriate to their age, including from previously unseen books.
-When listening to younger children read, inspectors may use the national phonics check material55 to help them make their judgements about the impact of phonics teaching.
+When listening to younger children read, inspectors may use the national phonics check material to help them make their judgements about the impact of phonics teaching.
 Wherever possible, inspectors should listen to children reading within a classroom or in an open area with which pupils are familiar.

-Inspecting the impact of the teaching of mathematics
+Inspecting the teaching of mathematics

-- 161. When evaluating the effectiveness of a school's work in mathematics through the analysis of performance information/published data, observations in lessons and scrutiny of pupils' work, inspectors will consider: - how well the school is identifying and tackling inconsistency in the quality of mathematics teaching between different groups of pupils, key stages, sets and classes, including those taught by non-specialist teachers of mathematics in secondary schools - in the mathematics lessons observed, through discussions with pupils and scrutiny of their work and by reviewing curriculum plans, how well teaching: - fosters mathematical understanding of new concepts and methods, including teachers' explanations and the way they require pupils to think and reason mathematically for themselves - ensures that pupils acquire mathematical knowledge appropriate to their age and starting points and enables them to recall it rapidly and apply it fluently and accurately, including when calculating efficiently and in applying arithmetic algorithms - uses resources and approaches to enable pupils in the class to understand and master the mathematics they are learning - develops depth of understanding and readiness for the next stage the national curriculum for mathematics56 at Key Stages 1 and 2 specifies the aims and then states, 'The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace'.
-At all key stages, the national curriculum57 states, 'Decisions about when to
+- 157. When evaluating the effectiveness of a school's work in mathematics through the analysis of performance information/published data, observations in lessons and scrutiny of pupils' work, inspectors will consider: - how well the school is identifying and tackling inconsistency in the quality of mathematics teaching between different groups of pupils, key stages, sets and classes, including those taught by non-specialist teachers of mathematics in secondary schools - in the mathematics lessons observed, through discussions with pupils and scrutiny of their work and by reviewing curriculum plans, how well teaching:

-55 Statutory guidance: phonics screening check, Department for Education and Skills Funding Agency, February 2015; www.gov.uk/government/publications/key-stage-1-assessment-and-reporting-arrangements-ara/phonics-screening-check.
+&lt;sup>49 Statutory guidance: phonics screening check, Department for Education and Skills Funding Agency, February 2015; www.gov.uk/government/publications/key-stage-1-assessment-and-reporting-arrangements-ara/phonics-screening-check.